 Some warning signals that it might be a conspiracy theory and not an actual conspiracy include:

 - The source of information.
 Did you learn of the supposed conspiracy from a recognized authority on the subject involved?
 Or is it someone whose expertise is completely unrelated?
-Is the source known to be trustworthy?
+Do you consider the source trustworthy?
 Or, does the source have a reputation for spreading rumors and half-truths?
-Is it someone known to be a rational thinker?
+Is it someone you know to be a rational thinker?
 Or, someone who tends to be suspicious all the time?
 Or someone who’s known for promoting wacky ideas?

 - What is the evidence that raised your suspicion?
 Have you looked at all available evidence?
 Is there evidence supporting a different conclusion?